Jiingz/vault7/README.md

 and without the need of bypassing stupid checks.

 For spell casting hooking GetCursorPos and feeding your values you want to cast on is enough.
+You won't see the mouse moving or anything, it will look just like calling CastSpell.